secretstartups/handbook/resellers/index.html.md

 #### Definitions and Qualifications

 *   **Partner Sourced/Initiated Discount** - You can earn the largest available product discount with a **Partner Sourced opportunity**.
 A Partner Sourced opporunity is a new opportunity to our sales team, and can be for a new or existing customer.
-Partners purchasing GitLab for their own internal production use and add-on licenses at renewal can also qualify for a Partner Sourced discounts, which is an up front discount.
+The Partner Sourced discount is an up front discount.
 The partner is expected to assist the GitLab Sales team in closing the sale.
 To qualify for a Sourced discount, partners must submit a deal registration to GitLab via the GitLab Partner Portal, and it must be approved by GitLab Sales to qualify.
 Partner Sourced is available for both resale and referral opportunities.
+Partners purchasing GitLab for their own internal production use and add-on licenses at renewal can also qualify for a Partner Sourced discounts.
 Please visit the Deal Registration Program guideline in the Program Guide for additional details.

 *   **Partner Co-Sell Opportunity** is a discount earned for a GitLab-sourced opportunity where the partner assists our sales team in closing and/or transacting the deal.
 This may include demonstrating GitLab software, organizing executive meetings, supporting contract negotiations, delivery of services, fulfillment, etc. This is an upfront discount.
-To qualify for the Partner Assist discount, partners do not need to submit a deal registration.
+To qualify for the Partner Assist discount, GitLab Sales team members will attach a partner to an opportunity, but partners do not need to submit a deal registration.

+*   **First Order Incentive** is an incentive paid as a rebate for partner-sourced opportunities for customer new to GitLab.
+The customer must be on the First Order customer target list, which is available from GitLab Channel Sales team members.
+This incentive is only available for GitLab Select partners.

 *   **Services Attach Rebate** is an incentive paid as a rebate for partner-delivered services provided to end customers related to their use of their Premium and Ultimate GitLab Software licenses.
 Applicaple services are reviewed in the [Channel Services Catalog](https://about.gitlab.com/handbook/resellers/services/services-catalog/).
 The Services Attach incentive is based on a percentage of a customer's net annual recurring revenue (Net ARR) of a linked software sale made within the last six (6) months.
+To reward partners that have made an investment in developing GitLab expertise, this incentive is only available to GitLab Professional Services and Training certified partners.

 *   **Referral Fees** - Referral fees are paid to partners for identifying new GitLab software sales opportunities that are not being resold by a partner.
 To qualify for a referral fee, partners must enter a referral fee deal registration in the GitLab Partner Portal.
 Each registration received by GitLab qualifies as a "Qualified Referral," provided that the referral is a GitLab sales opportunity that is new to GitLab, and the customer/prospect is willing to enter into a binding written agreement with GitLab to use our products and services.
+    *   Opportunities identified by a Channel Partner but transacted through a Cloud Marketplace qualify for the referral fee.
     *   All referral deal registrations must be approved by GitLab before becoming eligible for a referral fee.
 Referral fees are paid out no later than 45 days after the end of each quarter.

 *   **Services Resale** - Partners can earn discounts on partner-sold services delivered by the GitLab Professional Services team.
 Partners qualify for a program discount on services resale if the services are included on the order of a deal registered opportunity.
+Partners are able to resell complete GitLab service offering or include GitLab services as part of their own customer statement of work.

 *   **Subscription Renewals** - At the end of their GitLab license subscription, customers must renew to continue their subscription.
 At renewal, partner can earn a renewal discount for licenses renewed at the same subscription level, although no discounts are available for Starter/Bronze product tier renewals.
 If a customer adds additional licenses, those new licenses are discounted at the standard Partner Sourced discount levels.
 If a customer upgrades their subscription (e.g. Premium to Ultimate), the entire deal qualifies for the standard Partner Sourced discount.